EmanuelAfessa/Rainfall_Analytics_Prediction/Readme.md

 ## 6.Training and Tracking

 Use the training scripts in the root folder.
 With **classic_ML_train.py** you have options of non deep learning models like linear regression, XGBRegressor  etc...
 The **deep_ML_train.py** presents different architectures of neural networks.
 All models are imported to the training scripts.
-Afterwards, training models are saved in pickle format in **models** format
+Afterwards, trained models are saved in pickle format in **models** format
  ![training](assets/archi.png)

-We monitor the training with MLFlow.
-In MLFLow, A machine learning experiment contains multiple runs.
+**We monitor the training runs with MLFlow.** In MLFLow, A machine learning experiment contains multiple runs.
 Each run attempts to answer the prediction problem by minimizing a loss metric.
 To have standardized, comparable runs, the loss metric in one experiment stays the same.
 Thus, **the importance of choosing the appropriate metric for our specific prediction problem.**

  ![monitoring](assets/mlflow_runs.png)

-## 7. Deductions for ML experiments
+## 7. Deductions from ML experiments